KHollobaugh/bcc-firebase-workshop/README.md

 Starter code for Connect to Firebase section of the firebase workshop by Kunz Leigh & Associates!

+If you would like to follow along with the workshop code, please follow the instructions in the Development environment set up section below.
+Our code is built using the Angular framework to make it clean and easy to build/work with.
+Do not worry, you need not have ANY experience with Angular to follow along.
+All coding will be done using the vanilla Javascript SDK for the app, and plain old JS in a node environment for Cloud Functions.
+A presenter will be coding along during the given work times to help if you get stuck.

 ## Working title: BrewerBase

 Stackblitz link